George L. Mabry Jr.: Biography

-Mabry was an Hillcrest High School graduate (Dalzell, South Carolina) and a 1940 graduate of Presbyterian College in Clinton, South Carolina.
+Mabry was a Hillcrest High School graduate (Dalzell, South Carolina) and a 1940 graduate of Presbyterian College in Clinton, South Carolina.
 Mabry majored in English and minored in psychology with hopes of becoming a teacher and coach.
 He played college baseball for four years and football for two years, was a member of Alpha Sigma Phi, and was a captain in the college ROTC corps.

 Mabry joined the US Army at his birthplace of Sumter, South Carolina.
 On June 6, 1944, Mabry landed with the 4th Infantry Division on Utah Beach during the D-Day invasion of Normandy, France.
 After rapidly rising through the officer ranks, Mabry was a lieutenant colonel in the 2nd Battalion, 8th Infantry Regiment, 4th Infantry Division.

 On November 20, 1944, while leading his battalion in the Hurtgen Forest near Schevenhütte, Germany, Mabry personally found a safe route through a minefield, led a group of scouts in the capture of three enemy bunkers, and then established an advantageous defensive position.
 For these actions, he was awarded the Medal of Honor the following year, in September 1945.

 From 1954 to 1956, Mabry served as commander of the 31st Infantry Regiment in South Korea.
 After that, Mabry spent ten years serving with US forces in the Panama Canal Zone, with four years as commander.
 While in the Canal Zone, Mabry played a significant role in establishing the US Army Jungle Warfare Training Center at Fort Sherman.

 Mabry was then promoted to major general and was assigned as commander of the 1st Armored Division at Fort Hood, Texas, from August to December 1965, and then as chief of the U.S. Army Evaluation Team (USAET) in Vietnam from January to April 1966.
 He then returned to command the 1st Armored Division at Fort Hood from May to July 1966, and then served as Commanding General of U.S. Army Combat Developments Command Experimentation Command at Fort Ord, California, from July 1966 to January 1968.
 He was then assigned as Commanding General of the 8th Infantry Division at Bad Kreuznach, West Germany, from January 1968 to April 1969.
 This assignment was followed by service as Chief of Staff for the Assistant Commanding General of U.S. Army Vietnam from April 1969 to September 1970.

 Mabry's final posting was as Commander of the United States Southern Command at Fort Amador in Panama from December 1970 to December 1974 and then at Fort Sheridan, Illinois from January 1975 until his retirement on August 1, 1975.

 Mabry died at age 72 of prostate cancer at Richland Memorial Hospital in Columbia, South Carolina.
 He was buried at Holy Cross Episcopal Church cemetery in Stateburg, South Carolina.
 Mabry had two sons, a daughter, and his wife Eulena.

 On May 28, 1990, the Major General George L. Mabry Jr. Veterans Memorial Park was dedicated in Stateburg.